 Holocrons are ancient repositories of knowledge and wisdom that can only be accessed by those skilled in the Force.
-Both Jedi and Sith use them to record and preserve their teachings, creating a record for future generations seeking to understand the mysteries of the Force.
+Jedi use them to record and preserve their teachings, creating a record for future generations seeking to understand the mysteries of the Force.
 During the time of the Republic, countless holocrons were stored on Coruscant; after the Jedi purge, however, they became scarce remnants of an era long gone.

 Instantly recognizable by its distinctive crown of five spires, the Jedi Temple was the home of the Jedi Order on Coruscant.
 Part school and part monastery, the Jedi Temple was the central hub for all Jedi activities in the galaxy.
 When Supreme Chancellor Palpatine enacted Order 66, clone troops led by the newly risen Darth Vader attacked the temple, massacring its inhabitants and leaving the structure badly damaged.
 With the Empire triumphant, the Jedi Temple’s spires still rose into the Coruscant skies.
 But the building was now the Imperial Palace, home to the Sith Lord who had destroyed the Jedi.